 The total for January 2025 includes the following passes used through Token Transit: High School Haul Pass, COD Haul Pass, Fixed Route and Paratransit.
 Mobile Ticketing was introduced for COD Haul Pass in June 2024.

-- TO: Finance/Audit Committee Board of Directors - RE: Acceptance of Board Member Attendance for May 2025
+RE: Acceptance of Board Member Attendance for May 2025

 The attached report summarizes the Board of Directors' attendance for fiscal year to date May 2025.